baharehsorouri/Homework_4/README.md

 | awk ' BEGIN { print "Assembly\tLength\nkgc_Ctg\t0" } { print "kbgc_Ctg\t" $1 } ' \
 >  gc_dmel_all.lengths
 plotCDF2 gc_dmel_all.lengths gc_all.png

 # Cumulative genome size largest to smallest -rn?

 ```
 ## Genome Assembly
-**Note:** This part of homework 4 is still being arranged.
-When this note is gone, it should be ready.

 # Assemble a genome from MinION reads
 **Hint:** Read up on miniasm here.
 We're using one of the simplest assembly approaches possible.
 This assembly can literally be accomplished with three lines of code.
 This will literally take only 3 command lines.